orangejuice/blog/data/activity/movie-历史揭秘-紫禁城的秘密-2017/record.en.md

 date: 2021-08-03 17:57:42+08:00
 douban:
   rating: 7.2
-  subtitle: 2017 / United Kingdom / Documentary / Ian Bremner / Jonathan Dugdale
+  subtitle: 2017 / UK / Documentary / Ian Bremner / Jonathan Dugdale
 ---

-A good documentary that isn't dry.
-The use of animation and palace location markers is impressive.
-Especially eye-opening was the earthquake test I saw for the first time in this film.
-Even a small building was fully enshrouded in traditional Chinese worldviews and philosophical concepts, vividly illustrating the fascinating relationship between softness and hardness, leaving endless room for imagination.
+A fine documentary that isn’t dull, making good use of animation and well-marked palace locations.
+Especially eye-opening is the seismic test footage seen for the first time, depicting a small structure entirely enveloped in traditional Chinese worldviews and philosophical thoughts, vividly portraying the intriguing relationship between softness and rigidity, sparking endless imagination.